 CEREC Same Day Dental Crowns in Rock Hill

 Having a tooth fitted for a new dental crown can be an extreme relief in terms of appearance, feel, and function.
 However, the traditional process typically requires two separate appointments, as well as a couple of weeks of waiting.
 If you need to achieve faster results, CEREC is a great choice for speedy restorations that still retain a high level of quality.
-Dr. Coombs and Dr. Ross will be able to take digital impressions, design your new restoration, complete the milling process with an in-house unit, and place the finished product all in one visit.
+Our dentists will be able to take digital impressions, design your new restoration, complete the milling process with an in-house unit, and place the finished product all in one visit.

-Dr. Coombs and Dr. Ross want to help every patient they see maintain excellent oral health over the years, and extractions are only recommended if there is absolutely no other way to preserve your natural teeth.
+Dr. Coombs, Dr. Ross, and Dr. Sourlis want to help every patient they see maintain excellent oral health over the years, and extractions are only recommended if there is absolutely no other way to preserve your natural teeth.
 Here are some of the situations that may require this:

 - If the tooth is experiencing advanced decay and cannot be helped through normal restorative services.

 - If the tooth has been traumatically injured and cannot be saved.

 - If one or more teeth need to be removed to make way for important orthodontic treatment.